jxsvoboda/sycek/src/z80/z80test/README.md

 Load register/memory
 --------------------
-Load a value into register or into memory
+Load a value of the specified expression into register or into memory

     ld <register/memory>, <expression>;

+Or, load value from register/memory (right operand) and store it into register or memory (left operand)

+    ld <register/memory>, <register/memory>;

 Print register/memory
 ---------------------